-In October 2013, the Company entered into an agreement ("MSR Agreement 1") with Freedom Mortgage Corporation ("Freedom Mortgage") to invest in Excess MSRs with Freedom Mortgage.
-Freedom Mortgage originated the mortgage servicing rights on the related pool of residential fixed rate Ginnie Mae-eligible FHA and VA mortgage loans with an aggregate unpaid principal balance ("UPB") of approximately \$10.0 billion ("MSR Pool 1").
-Freedom Mortgage is entitled to receive an initial weighted average total mortgage servicing amount of approximately 28 basis points ("bps") on the performing UPB, as well as any ancillary income from MSR Pool 1.
-Pursuant to MSR Agreement 1, Freedom Mortgage performs all servicing functions and advancing functions related to MSR Pool 1 for a basic fee (the amount representing reasonable compensation for performing the servicing duties) of 8 bps.
-The remainder, or "excess mortgage servicing amount," is initially equal to a weighted average of 20 bps.
+In October 2013, the Company entered into an agreement ("Excess MSR Agreement 1") with Freedom Mortgage Corporation ("Freedom Mortgage") to invest in Excess MSRs with Freedom Mortgage.
+Freedom Mortgage originated the mortgage servicing rights on the related pool of residential fixed rate Ginnie Mae-eligible FHA and VA mortgage loans with an aggregate unpaid principal balance ("UPB") of approximately \$10.0 billion ("Excess MSR Pool 1").
+Freedom Mortgage was entitled to receive an initial weighted average total mortgage servicing amount of approximately 28 basis points ("bps") on the performing UPB, as well as any ancillary income from Excess MSR Pool 1.
+Pursuant to Excess MSR Agreement 1, Freedom Mortgage performed all servicing functions and advancing functions related to Excess MSR Pool 1 for a basic fee (the amount representing reasonable compensation for performing the servicing duties) of 8 bps.
+The remainder, or "excess mortgage servicing amount," was initially equal to a weighted average of 20 bps.

-The Company acquired the right to receive 85% of the excess mortgage servicing amount on MSR Pool 1 and, subject to certain limitations and pursuant to a recapture agreement (the "MSR Pool 1-Recapture Agreement"), 85% of the Excess MSRs on future mortgage loans originated by Freedom Mortgage that represent refinancings of loans in MSR Pool 1 (which loans then become part of MSR Pool 1) for approximately \$60.6 million.
-Freedom Mortgage has co-invested, pari passu with the Company, in 15% of the Excess MSRs.
-Freedom Mortgage, as servicer, also retains the ancillary income and the servicing obligations and liabilities.
-If Freedom Mortgage is terminated as the servicer, the Company's right to receive its portion of the excess mortgage servicing amount is also terminated.
-To the extent that Freedom Mortgage is terminated as the servicer and receives a termination payment, the Company is entitled to a pro rata share, or 85%, of such termination payment.
+Pursuant to Excess MSR Agreement 1, the Company acquired the right to receive 85% of the excess mortgage servicing amount on Excess MSR Pool 1 and, subject to certain limitations and pursuant to a recapture agreement (the "Excess MSR Pool 1-Recapture Agreement"), 85% of the Excess MSRs on future mortgage loans originated by Freedom Mortgage that represented refinancings of loans in Excess MSR Pool 1 (which loans then become part of Excess MSR Pool 1) for approximately \$60.6 million.
+Freedom Mortgage co-invested, pari passu with the Company, in 15% of the Excess MSRs.
+Freedom Mortgage, as servicer, also retained the ancillary income and the servicing obligations and liabilities.